Justin Turner Player Props: Red Sox vs. Marlins

-Justin Turner -- with a slugging percentage of .634 in his past 10 games, including three home runs -- will be in action for the Boston Red Sox versus the Miami Marlins, with Braxton Garrett on the hill, on June 28 at 7:10 PM ET.
+The Boston Red Sox, including Justin Turner (batting .250 in his past 10 games, with three doubles, a home run, three walks and five RBI), battle starter Jesus Luzardo and the Miami Marlins at Fenway Park, Thursday at 6:10 PM ET.

-In his previous appearance, he went 1-for-4 with a double against the Marlins.
+In his last game he had a hitless performance (0-for-4) against the Marlins.

 Justin Turner Game Info & Props vs. the Marlins